 The financial factor plays an important role in the choice of method.
 Costs may include :

-- Frozen embryo transfer: intermediate costs because some steps have already been performed.
+Frozen embryo transfer: intermediate costs as some steps have already been taken.

 Financial aid and insurance

-Numerous financial aid options exist to support couples or women during their MAP journey.
+There are a number of financial aid options available to support couples or women throughout the MAP process.
 Depending on the country, there may be different levels of public or private insurance reimbursement for MAP treatments.

 The field of MAP is constantly evolving, with new technological innovations and therapeutic approaches.